Degrees & Certificates

 |Total Units in the Major||26|

-See the Las Positas College General Education Pattern for Associate of Arts Degree for listing of areas and courses.
+The Associate Degree is conferred upon those students who complete the required 60 or more semester units of the degree pattern with a grade-point average of 2.0 or better, of which 12 units must be earned at Las Positas College.
+In addition, students must complete a General Education pattern in order to earn a degree: see the Las Positas College General Education Pattern for Associate of Arts (AA) Degree, California State University General Education-Breadth, or the Intersegmental General Education Transfer Curriculum (for CSU) patterns for listing of areas and courses.
 Double counting courses in GE and the major is permissible.
-The number of units that may be double counted will depend on the entry point to the degree program and the optional course(s) taken.
+The number of units that may be double counted will depend on the entry point to the degree program, the optional course(s) taken, and the GE pattern selected.
+Elective units are degree applicable.
 Consult with an adviser or a counselor to plan the courses necessary to achieve your academic goal.